 - Remember the basics – RICE: Rest, Ice, Compression, Elevation.
 Get off the injury, cool it with water from a stream on a rag (or ice if you can find it), use compression if you know how to properly wrap, and get the injury elevated a bit.

 - Don’t push it!
 The trail will be there after your injury has healed.
-When you’re not sure if you should continue, just get off the trail and seek medical care appropriately.
+When you’re not sure if you should continue, just get off the trail and seek appropriate medical care.

-I have personally hiked on crippling knee pain and swelling that eventually resulted in permanent damage because of my stubbornness.
+I have hiked for hours on crippling knee pain and swelling that eventually resulted in permanent damage because of my stubbornness.
 Don’t join me in making that mistake.

 General Soft Tissue Injuries

-These include cuts, scrapes, bruises, etc. There’s a lot that can fall in here – including blisters – but we’re going to focus on cuts and scrapes here.
+These include cuts, scrapes, bruises, etc. There’s a lot that can fall in here – including blisters – but we’re going to focus on cuts and scrapes.

 If your cut fits any of these criteria you may need stitches: